etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

 ##  Single Request and Response

 A single request is a request which points to one unique business object.
-For example the url
+For example, the url

     http://livebuilds.openbravo.com/erp_pi_pgsql/ws/dal/Country/106 (User Name: Openbravo / Password: openbravo)

-will return the `xml` for an instance of the Country business object with ID = 106 (Spain).
+will return the `xml` for an instance of the country business object with ID = 106 (Spain).
 The REST Webservice will retrieve this business object from the database, create XML for it and return the resulting XML.

 ##  Query Request and Response